Aneesah Latise Akbar-Uqdah ’07 Goes from Anassa Kata to Semper Fi

 “During my first attempt at OCS, I witnessed and experienced gender, race, religious, and sexuality prejudices.
 Naturally, there were moments I doubted my ability to succeed, but there were also reservations about joining a culture that seemed to be aggressively against every fiber and thread of my fabric,” recalls Akbar.
 “I wondered how many other young women were discouraged with similar obstacles.
 But I reapplied anyway, refusing to give these obstacles power and instead allowing them to fuel my opportunities.”

 Akbar reapplied to OCS and enrolled in the summer of 2017.
 Taking notice of several changes in the design of OCS, increased cultural diversity and leadership styles of the staff, Akbar successfully endured the physically and mentally grueling obstacles, graduating in the top 10 percent of Alpha company.
-She served as her company’s first Candidate Company Commander and their last Candidate Company Gunnery Sergeant, the first African American female candidate to do so in the history of OCS.
+She served as her company’s first Candidate Company Commander and their last Candidate Company Gunnery Sergeant.
 While she successfully made it through the tough training, a late injury prevented her from commissioning with her peers.

 On January 29, 2018, Colonel Ahmed T. Williamson swore Akbar into office as a 2nd lieutenant and Gunnery Sergeant Nickea Redding provided Akbar her first salute as a commissioned officer.
 Her official ceremony took place in Georgetown and continued with family and friends at the National Museum of African American Museum History and Culture in Washington, D.C.